TeleType Co.: GPS devices for land, air, and water navigation

 In addition to GPS navigation devices for land vehicles, TeleType offers versions of its WorldNav software customized for air and marine navigation.

 Special GPS systems

-Other specialized GPS devices offered by TeleType include GPS receivers, vehicle-mountable GPS trackers and other specialty items.
+Other specialized GPS devices offered by TeleType include GPS receivers, vehicle-mountable GPS trackers, and other specialty items.

 Developer tools

 TeleType offers software development kits for its WorldNav navigation software allowing developers full control over the integration of their specialized software solutions with navigation.
 The tools support Windows and Windows CE embedded devices.
 Developers have access to functions of the WorldNav navigation software allowing routes to be created, analyzed, and pushed directly to the device of choice.
 TeleType's solutions have been used for projects such as creating an automated taxi dispatch service.
-The company also offers map development tools allowing clients to convert their own digital mapping information into the TeleType proprietary map format (TTM) for use in TeleType navigation software.
+The company also offers map development tools allowing clients to convert their digital mapping information into the TeleType proprietary map format (TTM) for use in TeleType navigation software.

 Awards and recognitions

 TeleType Co.'s product WorldNavigator has received CNET's Editor's Choice in 2003 and 2004.